realityexpander/TI-Pre-calculus-Tools-TI-84_CE_EVO_TI-NSpire_CX_II/README.md

 - <h3>MINROOT</h3>

-  - Find the minimum root of a given value under a radical.
+  - Find the minimum root of a given value under a radical (the radicand).
   - Given the X integer under the radical (for Sqrt(X) just use X)
   - ex: <code>X=27 ➡️ 3*√(3)</code>